alternet/alternet.ml/parsing/src/site/markdown/parsing.md

     Rule Expression = Sum; // ⛔ you will have an error
 ```

 The engine won't let you write that and reject such grammar.
-Rules must hold a specific value, not identical values because if one rule was annotated, it would affect both fields.
+Rules must hold a specific value, not identical values because if one rule was annotated (read after), it would affect both fields.
 Therefore it is forbidden.

 <a name="whitespaces"></a>